Children's haematology, blood and marrow transplantation

 Before your appointment

-If your child receives regular blood transfusions at another hospital and you only come to St Mary’s Hospital for occasional specialist reviews, please remember to bring with you your handheld clinical record book (if available) or a list of your child’s medication, recent blood results, and if possible, the amount of blood they have received in the last few months.
+If your child receives regular transfusions at another hospital and only visits us for reviews, please bring a handheld clinical record (if available), recent blood results, and a list of medicines and transfusions.

 - Your GP’s name and address